HevLfreis/Where/README.md

 	...
 	```

 	In order to optimize the efficiency, I try to partition the whole map to small areas of same size.
 Each area with a specific file.
-It is critical that putting locations within appropriate file for other services which will modify these static files.
+It is critical to put locations within appropriate file for other services which will modify these static files.

 ### Deployed Environment
 Server: Aliyun Ubuntu14.04, Core: 2, RAM: 4G, Python: 2.7.6

+Where is based on Flask and requires Redis and mongoDB.
+Python dependencies are listed in requirements.txt.